Tyler Stephenson Player Props: Reds vs. Cardinals

 Cardinals Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Cardinals pitching staff ranks 12th in MLB.
+- The pitching staff for the Cardinals has a collective 8.8 K/9, which ranks 14th in MLB.

-- The Cardinals' 4.28 team ERA ranks 17th across all MLB pitching staffs.
+- The Cardinals have a 4.41 team ERA that ranks 19th across all league pitching staffs.

-- Cardinals pitchers combine to surrender 55 total home runs at a clip of 1.1 per game (to rank 13th in baseball).
+- Cardinals pitchers combine to surrender 56 total home runs at a clip of 1.1 per game (to rank 14th in the league).

-- In his last time out on Saturday against the Los Angeles Dodgers, the lefty went 4 2/3 innings, allowing no earned runs while surrendering six hits.
+- Mikolas gets the start for the Cardinals, his 11th of the season.
+He is 2-1 with a 4.77 ERA and 43 strikeouts in 54 2/3 innings pitched.

-- In nine games this season, the 31-year-old has an ERA of 5.05, with 8.4 strikeouts per nine innings.
-Opponents are batting .303 against him.
+- The right-hander last appeared on Saturday against the Los Angeles Dodgers, when he went seven innings, allowing three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.